julioalmeidati/julioalmeidati/README.md

 👋 Hi, I'm Julio Almeida(@julioalmeidati).
-I'm 38 years old.
+I'm 39 years old.

 👀 I have like 20 years of professional experience, but I'm a rookie here.

-💪 I'm a Computer Science graduate, I have an MBA in Business Management, and I'm part of the dream team that won the Future Executive Leader 91 award, certified by 'Crescimentum' company.
+💪 I have a Bachelor's degree in Computer Science, an MBA in Business Management, and I'm part of the dream team that won the Future Executive Leader 91 award, certified by 'Crescimentum' company.

 ❤️ Oh, and I'm married to Natalia, but we still don't have mini-humans.

-🚀 Right now, I'm chasing English fluency and doing a post-graduation in Cloud Computing by XP Educação, and the Full Cycle 3.0 certification, which is practically another post-graduation.
+🚀 Right now, I'm chasing English fluency and the Full Cycle 3.0 certification, which is practically another post-graduation.

 🤘 I breathe technology every single day, no matter which one, as long as it solves business problems more easily and quickly.